Active Substance: clofarabine

 What information is still awaited for Evoltra?

-The company that makes Evoltra will look at the use of Evoltra in patients with kidney disease, and set up a registry to monitor the medicine’s side effects.
+The company that makes Evoltra will set up a registry to monitor the medicine’s side effects.

 Other information about Evoltra